pa2si/my-latin-event/README.md

 - implement a follow creator action and section where i can see all events from the followed creator

 WHATS DONE IN VERSIONS

+v 0.1.13

+- TimePicker: dates in the past are now disables.
+- in schema: eventDateAndTime must be at least 1h in the future

+v 0.1.12

+- TimePicker now working in editMyEventPage
+- renaming of variables for dateAndTimePickerContainer
+- calendar now closes

 v 0.1.11